Travel North - 12: Heritage Train Travel, Around the Southern & Western Dales

-The Midland Main Line to Carlisle - the line along the spine
+The Midland Main Line to Carlisle - the line along the 'spine' of England

 You can't beat it for scenery, walking, cycling or driving along the Settle & Carlisle Railway past Horton in Ribblesdale and Ribblehead with its long, high stone viaduct.
 This is Three Peaks country, Pen Y Gent, Ingleborough and Great Whernside overshadow the railway.
 Use Ribblehead's small station as a centre of operations if you plan to walk or cycle.
 There's usually a mobile snackbar at the car park by the Hawes-Ingleton road.
 Or stop off at the walkers' cafe at Horton with its wide choice of meals, snacks, hot and cold drinks and sweets (such as Kendal Mint Cake, useful as an energy boost for cyclists and walkers).
 'Clock in' if you plan to walk, and tell the counter staff when you expect to get back.

 A guide to the myths behind the history of the Midland Railway's Settle & Carlisle route with its history and lore, ghosts abound on the bleak mountains and moorlands.
 Suicides and tragic accidents, negligence and sheer miscalculation helped put the Midland Railway's 'finger' on the map to Carlisle.
 A director said, "Build the line here", and drew a line in one of the least hospitable stretches along the Pennines from south to north.
 The gangs of navvies who built the railway came from across Britain, England, Ireland, Scotland and Wales, many - with their kith and kin - also died from disease.
 The survivors went on elsewhere to build other lines or mines.